-The Board of Directors has an Audit Committee and a Compensation Committee.
+The Board of Directors has an Audit Committee and a Compensation and Human Resources Committee.
 The Committees’ charters are confirmed by the Board.
 The Committees are preparatory bodies that submit proposals to the Board on matters within their purview.
 Minutes are kept of the Committees’ meetings.
 The Committees report to the Board at regular intervals.
 The Committees do not have independent decision-making powers.
 Their task is to submit recommendations to the Board on matters under consideration.

 The task of the Audit Committee is to enhance the control of the company’s operations and financial reporting.
 According to the charter, the following in particular shall be addressed and prepared by the Audit Committee: